rfloresx/web/README.md

 The `rest` package uses the Mongoose HTTP server (http://github.com/cesanta/mongoose).

 ### Getting started
 Clone the repository in a folder called `web`.
 Make sure that the `cortex` repository is built and the cortex tools are available from the environment (see http://github.com/SeldomBerry/cortex).
-Build the web package with `make -C web`.
+Build the rest package with `make -C rest`.

-To start a server using the default Cortex web application, run the following commands:
+To start a server using the default Cortex web application, execute the following commands:
 ```
 cd $(CORTEX_HOME)/interface/web
 cxsh